Grey Arrow

 Bowen

 The fact that we now have 67.3 gigawatts of new renewable energy investment in our pipeline, which compares to the 73 gigawatts that exist.
-That's the scale of the pipeline that is being built across the country, with more early stage proposals in the AEMO pipeline, and more gigawatts having hitthe grid, actually being connected in the last quarter.
+That's the scale of the pipeline that is being built across the country, with more early stage proposals in the AEMO pipeline, and more gigawatts having hit the grid, actually being connected in the last quarter.

 Kenny

 Anne Webster, this is a sobering thought, because when you think about all the land being cleared now, all the fights with land over transmission lines and offshore wind turbines and solar farms and the like.
 Whatever you see is happening now.
-He's saying that we're going to double thatwith the next round of investments.
+He's saying that we're going to double that with the next round of investments.
 So these fights are just going to go on all over the country.

 Webster

 Look, I think Australians are so angry right now out in the regions we’re sick to death of being treated as second class citizens.
-Farmers are sick and tired of their rights being eroded, particularly by the Victorian State Labour government.
+Farmers are sick and tired of their rights being eroded, particularly by the Victorian State Labor government.
 They are absolutely over it.
 And then we've got a government, you know, an energy minister who is tone deaf.
-I mean, if he watched Liam Bartlett's Spotlight programme the other night, perhaps he has a moral bone in his body that makes him think twice about the imports from China that we are gleefully bringing in.
-It's really distressing to see the the blindness, the deafness, the I don't care, and and as for the greens, I mean, it was, you know, heartening to see Bob Brown actually say this is bad.
+I mean, if he watched Liam Bartlett's Spotlight program the other night, perhaps he has a moral bone in his body that makes him think twice about the imports from China that we are gleefully bringing in.
+It's really distressing to see the the blindness, the deafness, the I don't care, and and as for the Greens, I mean, it was, you know, heartening to see Bob Brown actually say this is bad.
 This, this whole process, the green energy process, is bad for Australia and it's bad for our environment.
 Well, thankfully, somebody is stepping up from that side of politics and saying the truth.
 Australians know it, we're not fools, and it would be just fabulous if the Labor government stopped treating Australians as fools.

 Kenny

 Spot on.
 Anne, thanks so much for joining us.
 I appreciate it.
-Anne Webster, there nationals, MP in Mildura joining us live.
+Anne Webster, there Nationals MP in Mildura joining us live.

 Anne Webster MP